Walachul/MiniProject_Banca_Transilvania_Romania/README.md

-# Mini Proiect Banca Transilvania
+# Mini Project Banca Transilvania

 ## About
 RPA project for Banca Transilvania using Python, Tesseract, OpenCV.
 Automate reading of invoices and comparing with values from Excel.
 Send email when process is complete.